chatcode.dev

 Why we process personal data

-- Provide and operate the Service – sign you in, route session traffic, manage gateway connections.
+1. Provide and operate the Service – sign you in, route session traffic, manage gateway connections, maintain Telegram continuity, process voice transcription, and enforce plan limits.

 Legal bases (GDPR)

-- Legitimate interests – for security, reliability, and product improvement, balanced against your rights.
+• Legitimate interests – for security, reliability, abuse prevention, and minimized authenticated product analytics, balanced against your rights.

 AI-related processing